Visit by Bike

 See more of Fairview, Gresham, Troutdale, Wood Village and the surrounding area on bike.
 Iconic scenery, waterfalls, and world class cycling abound.
 From endless road biking routes and the ever popular and park-like Springwater Corridor Trail urban bicycling route to destination mountain biking trails at Sandy Ridge, this green, water wonderland is a playground for all kinds of pedalers.

-Click the links on the left for directions and description of rides in the area.
 For more itinerary listings, visit the Bicycle Tourism Initiative's Routes and Itineraries page.

 Stay and Play

 Enjoy more time pedaling and experiencing the plentiful recreational opportunities and less time getting to and from these delights - stay and play.
 This gateway region to waterfalls, road biking, mountain biking, and Mt.
 Hood offer a range of accomodations to suit your style.
 Entertain yourself with a night at McMenamins Edgefield.
 Pitch your tent at Oxbow Regional Park or Ainsworth State Park.
 Or simply rest and relax at a number of other area lodging establishments.

 The area is well-connected via paths and bike lanes.
 See below for links to area bicycling maps.
 Major east-west cycling routes include shared-use path routes Springwater Corridor Trail and Marine Drive Trail, along with road routes that follow Division, Burnside, and Halsey Streets, Marine Drive, and the Historic Columbia River Highway.